Safwan-Software/major-project/README.md

 # Virtual mouse using hand and eye gesture and chatbot

 ## 1. Create a clean conda environment with Python 3.8.5
+## formatting for conda commands and installation instructions in README.
 Create an environment named ai mouse (or any name) using Run project in Anaconda.
 Create an environment named aimouse (or any name) using Python 3.8.5